Easy Egg Fried Rice Recipe (Better Than Takeout)

 Ingredient Notes

-Oyster Sauce – try not to skip oyster sauce because this gives the umami flavor to the fried rice.
+Oyster sauce – Try not to skip the oyster sauce, as it gives the fried rice a deeper savory umami flavor similar to restaurant-style fried rice.

 Variations